rruizque/SweetStack/README.md

 # SweetStack
-Stack of integers implemented on a Linked List in C++
+Stack of integers implemented on a Linked List in C++.
+Allows to keep track of the current bigest integer in the stack in O(1) runinig time.

 Author: Rodrigo Ruiz Quevedo
 Start date: December 11th, 2018